emeb/icestick_6502/README.md

 You should see a message printed to the terminal window and the icestick LEDs should start to flash in sequence.

+## CPU coding

+By default the build system fills the ROM with code based on the C and assembly source in the cc65 directory.
+Optionally you can use pure assembly to create the ROM with the following commands

+	make assembly
+	make

+within the icestorm directory.

 ## Simulating